TWO OF RUSSIA'S MOST BEAUTIFUL CITIES

 Perhaps take a boat trip through the cities numerous canals?
 Due to its location on a, now long gone, quagmire, it boasts a myriad of pretty waterways, the perfect way to get around the city.

-Today's excursion takes us to a real highlight of St Petersburg, the spellbinding Peterhof Palace.
+Today's excursion takes us to a real highlight of St Petersburg, the spellbinding Peterhof Palace & Park Ensemble.
 Sometimes referred to as a 'Russian Versailles', the opulent complex is a UNESCO World Heritage site, renowned for its beautiful grounds filled with spectacular fountains and waterways.
 The string of glittering palaces were constructed by Peter the Great with no expense spared, and as such they display some of the finest and most lavish artworks and ornaments that the world has to offer, whilst the impressive gardens stretch out almost all the way to the sea shore.
 We explore the incredible grounds and the many attractions on show.

 Leaving St Petersburg behind, today we transfer to the airport for our flight back to London.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.

 of travellers would recommend this tour

 Old, tatty bus in Moscow.
 Return BA flight crowded with all our group stuck down the back.

 The holiday was good, the hotels were both well situated and of a good standard.
 The local guides were excellent their local and historical knowledge was astonishing.